How much does a Switchblade cost?

 Won’t this flip over in a hard turn?

-The proper design of a three-wheeled vehicle includes a workout for overturning.
+The proper design of a three-wheeled vehicle includes a workout to prevent overturning.
 Simply put, if you have significant weight high off the ground in a vehicle with closely spaced wheels, overturning is almost assured.
 The Switchblade is designed with wide wheel placement and a low center of gravity, so that the wheels will lose traction in most circumstances, producing a spin or ‘drift’, before the vehicle would overturn.
 Cornering has been tested to be similar to a typical automobile, with excellent braking to assist in overall control.

 How do you see behind you?

-How do you handle the change of lighting required? (navigation lights vs. car lights)
+How do you handle the change of lighting required?

 Does the Switchblade have windshield wipers?